austral-electronics/QuantumCM4/README.md

     net config workstation

 ## 4.6 Serials

 ## 4.7 CANbus

 ## 4.8 RTC
+To verify the RTC chip response on I2C bus :

+    sudo i2cdetect -y 1

+You must see UU or 68 at Address 0x68

+To program the RTC :

+    sudo hwclock -D -r
+    date
+    sudo hwclock -w
+    sudo hwclock

+## 4.8 Logo backlight

 # 5. INSTALL THE SDK ON WINDOWS
 ## 4.1 Visual Code